CharlesWiltgen/how-to-podcast/remote/index.md

 2. OS-level recorders
 3. Hardware

-Lately, my recommendation is to **avoid option #1**.
+My recommendation is to **avoid option #1**.
 The more I hear about issues with plug-ins (particularly free ones, particularly on Windows), the more I think these options #2 and #3 are the way to go.

 ### With software